Jail FAQs

 Option C) Bail Bonding Agents: Please refer to the phone book to select a bail bond agent of your choice.
 They will explain all details of this process to you at that time.
 BY LAW, WE CANNOT RECOMMEND A BONDING AGENCY.

-The Brevard County Jail contracts with Aramark Correctional Service to provider three meals daily for the inmate population.
+A: The Brevard County Jail contracts with Aramark Correctional Service to provide three meals daily for the inmate population.
 A State Certified Dietician, who verifies the menu provides the daily caloric intake as specified by State Law, approves the menu.
-Should the inmates desire additional items they may be purchased through Inmate Commissary.
+Should the inmates desire additional items they may be purchased through the Inmate Commissary.

 To fund an inmate account use our independent contract provider TouchPay: www.tponlinepay.com/portal.